openshift/osde2e/docs/Options.md

 ### `TARGET_STREAM`

 - TargetStream lets you select a specific release stream from Cincinnati or the Release Controller to install.
+For stage and prod, this will always refer to Cincinnati.
+For int, this will refer to Cincinnati for upgrades and release controller for regular installs.

 - Type: `string`